JohnOnGH/TestingPages/docs/index.md

 layout: home
 ---
+This text is in the "index.md" file.
 What happens if I introduce text in this file?
 Where does it appear?